 A West Valley favorite, Momma’s Organic Market features fresh produce and other food items, food trucks, gift ideas, and fun activities for the kids.
 The organization also hosts Food Truck Fridays (at a different location) and a weekly Community Supported Agriculture program that allows shoppers to pre-pay for produce in advance at a discounted price.

 Hours: Saturdays from 9 a.m. to 2 p.m.

 The Power Ranch Farmers Market offers a great mid-week stop for items from a variety of fresh food vendors, food trucks, and local artisans.
 According to the market’s website, “Ray’s Market believes people need to have a relationship with the people who provide [food], not just food products, but the total family fun environment,” .

 Location: 3685 E. Autumn Dr., Gilbert

 Hours: Wednesdays from 4 p.m. to 8 p.m.

 6. The Camelback Farmers Market

-Designed to have a “European feel,” the Camelback Market features some of the freshest local produce plus imported fruits and vegetables.
-Also, expect to find a variety of foods, drinks and gifts imported from the south of France.
+Designed to exude a “European feel,” the Camelback Market features some of the freshest local produce, plus you’ll find imported fruits and vegetables.
+Also, expect to discover a variety of foods, drinks and gifts imported from the south of France.

 Location: 3930 East Camelback Rd., Phoenix